 Aly's research interests and publications engage with the anthropology of ethnicity, migration and diaspora; anthropology and media studies; economic anthropology; cultural studies and youth cultures (see publications).
-He also holds a BA in Law with American Studies (University of Sussex, 1995) an MA in Middle East Politics (University of Exeter, 2000); and an MSc in Comparative and Cross-Cultural Research Methods (University of Sussex, 2005).
-He is a member of the Royal Anthropological Institute (UK) and the European Association of Social Anthropology (EASA).
+He also holds a BA in Law with American Studies at the University of Sussex, 1995; an MA in Middle East Politics at the University of Exeter, 2000; and an MSc in Comparative and Cross-Cultural Research Methods at University of Sussex, 2005.
+He is a member of the Royal Anthropological Institute, UK and the European Association of Social Anthropology.

 - Abdelhady, D. and Aly, R. (Forthcoming) The Handbook of Middle Eastern Diasporas, London and New York, Routledge

 - Edström, J.; Aly, R.; Greig, A. and Walker, C.; with Babenko, S.; Çağlar, M.; Kudaibergenova, D.T. and Müller, C. (2019) Masculinities and Transition: Enduring Privilege?
 Brighton: Institute of Development Studies (IDS)

 - Aly, R (2019) Young Migrant Identities: Creativity and Masculinity, Ethnic and Racial Studies

 - Aly, R. M. K. (2019) Our Children are a Threat: Policing Cultural and Political Temporality in Egypt.
 In Tarik Sabry and Joe Khalil (Eds) Arab Cultural Times: Media Modernity and Publicness.
 London IB Taurus

 - Aly, R (2018) Intertextuality.
 The Blackwell Encyclopaedia of Sociology.
 Edited by George Ritzer and Chris Rojek.
 John Wiley & Sons, Ltd